The Deadline for Application is November 20.

 Masters of Public Health (MPH):

-Fellows on the two-year track will complete at the requirements for a Master in Public Health (MPH) degree from the institution of their choice, including the opportunity to enroll in Eastern Virginia Medical School’s MPH program among other options with online course offerings.
+Fellows on the two-year track will complete all the requirements for a Master in Public Health (MPH) degree from the institution of their choice, including the opportunity to enroll in Eastern Virginia Medical School’s MPH program among other options with online course offerings.
 Fellows will be required to complete a separate application for admission and be accepted to the MPH program of their choice prior to starting the MPH and fellowship.
 It is anticipated that the fellow will complete the MPH degree within 18-24 months depending on the program chosen.